Table of Contents:

 Oatmeal Bath

-Just like it does for humans with chicken pox, an oatmeal bath can soothe your dog’s itchy skin.
+Just like it does for humans with chicken pox, an oatmeal bath can be a reliable dog dry skin treatment.

 Omega-3 Fatty Acids